-- Students are expected to be actively engaged in class discussions, courteous, be on time, be attentive and treat the subject professionally. - Students will start out with full credit for attendance but deductions for missing class unless excused (illness, interviews, etc) - No late assignments will be accepted unless in conference with the instructor - All written assignments must be typed, double-spaced and proofread. - Turn off cellphones and other electronic devices.
+- Students are expected to be actively engaged in class discussions, courteous, be on time, be attentive and treat the subject professionally. - No late assignments will be accepted unless in conference with the instructor - All written assignments must be typed, double-spaced and proofread. - Turn off cellphones and other electronic devices.
 Laptops are welcome if you are using them to take notes but MUST BE TURNED DOWN DURING ALL PRESENTATIONS.